Games with soul. For players who love stories.

 In Chinese legend, the gods would connect certain individuals with an invisible red thread — and these individuals are thus destined to meet, form a connection and help each other.

-Our games are all about that strange, ethereal bond between living things, and the drama — and game mechanics — that emerge from the red threads that connect us, regardless of distances and differences.
+Our games are all about that strange, ethereal bond between living things, and the drama — and game mechanics — that emerges from the red threads that connect us, regardless of distances and differences.